Tigran Ulikhanyan: Biography

 From 2008 to 2011 Ulikhanyan was the director of Resonance and Radio Communication, a limited liability company (LLC) based in Yerevan.
-Between 2014-2016, he worked as a researcher and later also a surveillance division specialist at the universal credit organization (UCO) FINCA Later, from 2016 until 2018, he was the director of Atica Shin, a limited liability company specializing in development.
+Between 2014 and 2016, he worked as a researcher and later also a surveillance division specialist at the universal credit organization (UCO) FINCA Later, from 2016 until 2018, he was the director of Atica Shin, a limited liability company specializing in development.
 From May 2018 until January 2019, Ulikhanyan served as a deputy director of the State Supervision Service.

-A member of the seventh convocation of the National Assembly between 2019-2020, Ulikhanyan served as a member of the Standing Committee on Financial-Credit and Budgetary Affairs.
+A member of the seventh convocation of the National Assembly between 2019 and 2020, Ulikhanyan served as a member of the Standing Committee on Financial-Credit and Budgetary Affairs.

 A deputy chief of the State Supervision Service from 2020 onwards, he later took over for the agency's chief.

 On January 15, 2021, Ulikhanyan was appointed as the chief of the State Supervision Service.